 The controls are located behind the ashpan cover which is situated behind the ashpan / fender.
 The controls, comprise a control valve to adjust the gas flow and a push button piezo igniter.
+There is also a flame adjuster which slides from left to right.
+The left hand position gives maximum radiant heat and output whereas the right hand position gives more flame but slightly less glow.
 To light the fire proceed as follows:-